Technical-DRG/Technical-DRG-Archives/docs/game-mechanics/perks/unstoppable.md

     Nothing holds you back!
 Environmental slow-down effects are reduced by 50%!
 You move 25% faster while carrying heavy objects!

-However, Unstoppable does not *only* mitigate environmental slowdown effects -- it apparently also mitigates slowdown effects from non-environmental sources too, such as Slasher slow.
+However, Unstoppable doesn't *only* mitigate environmental slowdown effects -- it apparently also mitigates slowdown effects from some non-environmental sources too, such as Slasher slow.
+Here is an incomplete list of environmental and non-environmental slowdown effects that Unstoppable seems to
+mitigate:

 !!! warning "Incomplete List"